graphprotocol/contracts/.devcontainer/README.md

 - Install project dependencies using pnpm
 - Configure Git to use SSH signing with your forwarded SSH key
 - Source shell customizations if available in PATH

+**Note**: The `host-setup.sh` script is required to create the global pnpm cache volume with proper permissions.
+Without it, the dev container will fail with permission denied errors when pnpm tries to write to its cache directory.

 ## Environment Variables